ms-iot/content/en-US/Docs/BuildingAppsForIoTCore.md

 ---
 layout: docs
-title: Building Applications for Windows 10 IoT Core
+title: Writing apps
 description: Lean about UWP, its support on IoT Core, and other types of apps supported on IoT Core
 keyword: windows runtime, windows iot, uwp
 permalink: /en-US/Docs/BuildingAppsForIoTCore.htm
 lang: en-US
 ---

-# Building Applications for Windows 10 IoT Core
+# Writing apps
-Learn about the languages supported on IoT Core as well as the UWP and non-UWP app types supported on IoT Core.
+Learn about the languages supported on Windows 10 IoT Core as well as the UWP and non-UWP app types supported on IoT Core.

 ## Application Types
 ___